sigp/eth2.0-resources/validator-architecture.md

 #### Separation of Concerns

-In the scenario where the Vsched is not in Bnode, more concerns are shifted out of the Bnode.
+In the scenario where the Vsched is not in the Bnode, more concerns are shifted out of the Bnode.
 In this case the Bnode is not required to know exactly which validators are connected to it, it simply knows that it has clients that require arbitrary services like shard syncing and (unsigned) block and